-In addition to supporting our members and special projects, the Minot Area Council of the Arts is committed to fostering our next generation of artists.
-We also lead a Youth Advisory Committee (MACA-YAC) which gives area students the opportunity to build their skills and gives them the opportunity to showcase their talents in our community.
+In addition to supporting our members and their special projects, the Minot Area Council of the Arts is committed to fostering our next generation of artists.
+We lead a Youth Advisory Committee (MACA-YAC) which gives area students the opportunity and authority to build their skills, showcase their talents to our community, and to collaborate with one another to create art experiences that are relevant to their peers.

 Justin is the Executive Director of the Minot Area Council of the Arts.
 Born and raised in Minot, Justin developed a passion for the arts at a young age.
 In addition to his work with MACA, Justin can be seen performing with The Heritage Singers and Mouse River Players, and sharing his love of the arts with his wife and kids.